greim/reglib/README.markdown

 Reglib is currently in its 2.0 incarnation.
 Since JQuery and other libraries already provide a great set of general-purpose tools, reglib 2.0 has been distilled down from being a general-purpose library to only focusing on event delegation.
-Reglib is intended to run alongside and play well with other libraries.
+Reglib 2.0 is intended to run alongside and play well with other libraries.

-Version 1.0 is still available here: http://code.google.com/p/reglib/
+2.0 is *not* backwards compatible with 1.0 and should be treated as a separate library.
+1.0 is still available here: http://code.google.com/p/reglib/